GothenburgBitFactory/taskwarrior/README.md

 Thank you for taking a look at taskwarrior!

 Taskwarrior is a GTD, todo list, task management, command line utility with a multitude of features.
-It is a portable, well supported, very active project, and it is Open Source.
+It is a portable, well supported, very active Open Source project.
 Taskwarrior has binary distributions, online documentation, demonstration movies, and you'll find all the details at:

     http://taskwarrior.org

 At the site you'll find online documentation, downloads, news and more.

 Your contributions are especially welcome.
 Whether it comes in the form of code patches, ideas, discussion, bug reports, encouragement or criticism, your input is needed.